-Are you one of those twentysomethings who spend half your time complaining about your job and half your time reminiscing how great the 90s were because of cartoons?
+Are you a twentysomethings complaining about your job and reminiscing about how great the 90s were because of cartoons?
 Congrats, you’re totes def a millennial.

 But while millennials are maligned in the media for being narcissistic and lazy, they’ve also got some pretty spot-on money habits, too, like saving early for retirement and wanting to make a positive impact in their career.

 Do you have the attitude of a millennial when it comes to money?

 If you’re a millennial when it comes to money, you’ve got a head start on saving for retirement, probably thanks to your parents.
 Millennials trust their parents more than anyone else when it comes to money, which is also why they tend to avoid credit cards and place most of their money in savings accounts rather than risking the stock market.